Embodied Claude

 ### Hardware

-- **GPU** (for voice recognition): NVIDIA GPU (for Whisper, GeForce series with VRAM of 8GB or more recommended)
+- **GPU** (for speech recognition): NVIDIA GPU (for Whisper, 8GB+ VRAM recommended)

 ### Software